-- a broad and rich curriculum that develops personal and social skills, confidence in learning and cultural capital, - pedagogy that effectively promotes motivation, high aspiration and accelerated learning for all, - regular whole school data entry points that allow progress to be tracked over time, - Pastoral and academic tracking and care for our pupil premium students which expects high levels of parental engagement which we pursue relentlessly, - integration and supported involvement in activities with their peers, - interventions to close the gap in achievement and address barriers to learning and progress, - access to funding for those suffering hardship to meet costs for access to enrichment opportunities i.
-Quality of teaching for all
+- A broad and rich curriculum that develops personal and social skills, confidence in learning and cultural capital. - Pedagogy that effectively promotes motivation, high aspiration and accelerated learning for all. - Regular whole school data entry points that allow progress to be tracked over time. - Pastoral and academic tracking and care for our pupil premium students which expects high levels of parental engagement which we pursue relentlessly - Integration and supported involvement in activities with their peers. - Interventions to close the gap in achievement and address barriers to learning and progress. - Access to funding for those suffering hardship to meet costs for access to enrichment opportunities.